"

 The figure shows the diffusion along a cylindrical tube of area of cross section A. The cylindrical tube is divided into three regions.
 The cross section is marked as A. The first region is marked as region one.
 The concentration there is marked C one.
 The molecules are shown as small sphere with an arrow pointing out from them.
 The concentration is high in this region.
 The second region is marked of width delta x.
 The concentration is lesser in this region as compared to region one.
 The third region is marked as region two, the concentration in this region lesser than the other two regions shown by lesser number of spherical molecules.

-Figure 91.2 Diffusion proceeds from a region of higher concentration to a lower one.
-The net rate of movement is proportional to the difference in concentration.
+Figure 91.2 Diffusion proceeds from regions of higher concentration to regions of lower concentration.
+The net diffusion rate is proportional to the concentration gradient.

 Osmosis and Dialysis—Diffusion across Membranes